 The two men watching from behind a two way mirror are, Traeger (Sterling K. Brown: STAY , THE SUSPECT, BLACK PANTHER, HOTEL ARTEMIS) and Sapir (Niall Matter: BEYOND LOCH NESS, WATCHMEN, PRIMEVAL: NEW WORLD [TV - Canada version], ALLY WAS SCREAMING).

 Traeger and Sapir are busy little secret bees.
 They've also enlisted the aide of Dr. Casey Bracket (Olivia Munn: SCARECROW GONE WILD, INSANITARIUM, IRON MAN 2, DELIVER US FROM EVIL, X-MEN: APOCALYPSE), an Evolutionary Anthropologist who has spent her career attempting to extrapolate what she knows of earth life toward what she wants to know of xenoforms (non-terrestrial aliens).
-She has always let the U.S. government know that if they ever need her, she is ready to go on a mission.
+She let the U.S. government know that if they ever need her, she is ready to go on a mission.

 Bracket is so ready to go the distance on a secret government operation, that she's also trained herself in weapons and hand combat.
 She's ready to kick alien ass for Uncle Sam and her Gung-Ho attitude gives cold killers like Traeger and Sapir, pause.